Zero bounce rate – why it isn’t any good

 What you should have in mind is the fact that while analyzing your bounce rate, you should also take into consideration factors such as user experience, type of site or industry.

-Regardless of the functionalities of your site, it is important to have in mind providing visitors with favorable experience.
-Otherwise, it it may keep users away and increase your bounce rate..
+Regardless of the functionalities of your site, it is important to have in mind providing visitors with favorable experience, for example taking advantage of effective landing page templates.
+Otherwise, it it may keep users away and increase your bounce rate.
 In order to avoid this you should make sure that the content is engaging, the page loads fast and is easy to navigate.

 Type of site